Cosmic Boy: Original

 Rokk Krinn, best known as Cosmic Boy, is a founding member of the Legion of Super-Heroes, along with Lightning Lad and Saturn Girl who possesses the innate ability to generate magnetic fields.
 Cosmic Boy's brother Pol joins the Legion as Magnetic Kid before being killed during the Magic Wars.

 In the pre-Zero Hour Legion, Cosmic Boy was romantically involved with Night Girl (Lydda Jath).
 During the "Five Year Gap" following the Magic Wars, Rokk loses his powers after being exposed to a magnetic dampener during a war between Braal and Imsk (the homeworld of Shrinking Violet).
 He leaves the Legion and returns to Braal to live there with Lydda.
 The two have a son named Pol, named for Rokk's brother.

 When Reep Daggle reforms the Legion, Rokk rejoins the group as Polestar, utilizing special gauntlets that replicate his original powers.
 However, he renounces the gauntlets after they began to affect his mind.

 During the Zero Hour: Crisis in Time! event, Rokk learns that he is apparently destined to become the Time Trapper.
 Shortly afterward, he and the rest of the Legion are erased from existence when the timeline is rebooted.

 Post-Zero Hour

-In post-Zero Hour continuity, Rokk Krinn is a celebrity player of the Braalian sport Magnoball, earning the nickname "Cosmic Boy" after winning the Magnoball Cosmic Games.
-He sends most of his earnings to his family, unaware that his manager Alex Cuspin is embezzling them.
-After learning of Cuspin's actions, Rokk dismisses him and has him arrested.
-Leviathan, a Science Police veteran, appoints Cosmic Boy leader of the Legion following the death of Kid Quantum.
+In post-Zero Hour continuity, Rokk Krinn came from a poor family but became a superstar in the Braallian sport of Magnoball, earning the nickname "Cosmic Boy" after winning the Magnoball Cosmic Games.
+He sent most of his earnings to his family, unaware that his manager, Alex Cuspin, was embezzling them.
+After being approached by R. J. Brande to form the Legion, Saturn Girl discovered and revealed the truth about Cuspin.
+Rokk promptly dismissed Cuspin and had him arrested.
+The founding members voted him leader, but soon after found out that Leviathan, a Science Police veteran, had been appointed to leadership by the United Planets.
+Leviathan would shortly thereafter give Cosmic Boy the leadership position after the death of Kid Quantum.
 Cosmic Boy later voluntarily steps down from leadership, feeling that he has served as leader for long enough.